-In this step the sequence is converted into two dimensional array called numpy array becuase our model demands for it.
+In this step, the sequence is converted into a two-dimensional array called NumPy array because our model demands it.

-In this step we will be dividing our sequence list into input and corrosponding output values so that we can train it in our model.
+In this step, we will be dividing our sequence list into the input and corresponding output values so that we can train it in our model.

 11.Text Generation Model Using LSTM

 Here comes the most awaited step of our article.
-In this step we would be building actual model to generate text by the help of above steps.
+In this step we would be building an actual model to generate text with the help of the above steps.

 from keras.models import Sequential from keras.layers import Dense,LSTM,Embedding seq_length = X.shape model = Sequential() model.add(Embedding(vocab_size, 150, input_length=seq_length)) model.add(LSTM(1024, return_sequences=True)) model.add(LSTM(1024)) model.add(Dense(1024, activation='relu')) model.add(Dense(vocab_size, activation='softmax')) print(model.summary())